 What age do babies get attached to mom?

 “Most babies develop a preference for their mother at the age of 2 to 4 months.
-On the same subject : How to Use Life Hacks.
+This may interest you : How to Make an Electric Race Car.

 How old is the baby attached to the mother?
 Many babies and toddlers go through a close stage.
 It mostly happens when they are between 10 and 18 months but it can start as early as six months.